 - advises the Minister for Planning on the protection and conservation of Victoria’s cultural heritage

-- decides which places and objects are added to the Victorian Heritage Register
+- decides which places and objects are added to or removed from the Victorian Heritage Register

 - promotes public understanding of Victoria’s cultural heritage and conducts community education and information programs